 Roth IRA or Traditional IRA

 For those not yet working and under 18 years, their parents can open a custodial Roth IRA or traditional IRA account.
-As long as they have earned income as a minor from sources such as babysitting, lifeguard or being a camp counselor, they may contribute to this account.
+They may contribute to this account as long as they have earned income as a minor from sources such as babysitting, being a lifeguard, or being a camp counselor.
 Parents may add money to this account up to the $6,000 contribution limit in 2019.

-A Roth IRA is preferable to traditional IRA with after-tax contributions, offering tax-free growth and tax-free withdrawals.
-If the minor has not yet generated income yet, parents can open a custodial taxable investment account in the meantime.
+A Roth IRA is preferable to a traditional IRA with after-tax contributions, offering tax-free growth and tax-free withdrawals.
+If the minor has not yet generated income, parents can open a custodial taxable investment account in the meantime.
 This is a great way to have healthy money habits at a young age.
 Early savings allow compound growth over decades is an excellent way to have a healthy retirement.

 Solo 401 K Qualified Plans

 Many Gen Zers and Millennials have indicated their greater preference (four in five) for gig work over traditional 9-5 jobs.
 If Gen Zers start their own business (49% according to a Monster survey), they can open a solo 401 K qualified retirement account, similar to those offered by companies.
 This account would be in addition to your IRA, and you can use it for retirement savings.
 To be eligible for a qualified retirement plan: